Grand Turk Cruise Port: 6 Unmissable Experiences + Port Info

 3. Cockburn Town

-Cockburn Town stretches along the coastline for about one mile/1.6 km and as you stroll through the town’s colorful streets, you’ll discover history and charm.
-The vibrant exteriors of British colonial buildings, quaint restaurants, cafes and shops, and friendly locals create a unique Caribbean atmosphere.
+Cockburn Town stretches along the coastline for about one mile/1.6 km and is known for a blend of British colonial buildings, and quaint restaurants, cafes, and shops.

 However, keep in mind there are a lot more shopping options inside the port area so the town is not the most ideal place to shop.